 Self-Compassion Kristin Neff’s book on Self-Compassion is a great read.

 The Science of Happiness UC Berkeley’s EdX online class on the Science of Happiness.
 It is free; you can audit it.
-You can go at your own pace.
-It is easy.
-It is a lot about mindfulness in general with additional topics.
+You can go at your own pace and it’s easy.
+It is a lot about mindfulness in general with additional topics